 Turkey has recently blocked YouTube and Twitter, and has reportedly intercepted various Domain Name Systems after the leaks have been shared on the two online platforms.

-Ankara says that Twitter has been blocked because it has not carried out court orders to remove some content from the platform while YouTube was banned over the security leaks.
+Ankara says that Twitter has been blocked because to remove some content from the platform while YouTube was banned over the security leaks.

 It is unclear who recorded the leaked conversations and posted them on YouTube and Twitter – though officials point a finger at Gulen’s movement.